fay59/fcd/_posts/2016-09-04-parsing-headers.markdown

 # Looking forward

 This new feature unblocks a lot of type information that can be used for inference, and this will probably be my next focus.
-It'll also be interesting to add C++ support here, as it introduced as slight regression (the hard-coded list contained mangled C++ names).
+It'll also be interesting to add C++ support here, as the feature introduced a slight regression: the hard-coded list contained mangled C++ names, which are no longer available.
+C++ has its own set of challenges, notably virtual dispatch and templates.

 Additionally, using headers to specify information about functions found in the program itself is a great point of interest.
+One option that could be explored is adding a new attribute, in fcd only, that specifies the virtual address of a function.
+However, it is unclear how feasible adding a new attribute is for out-of-tree Clang consumers.

 Finally, at the moment, fcd has its own code to take a function prototype and figure out which locations will be used to pass parameter.
 It is known that LLVM can do that translation too, and it can certainly do it better.
 However, the specifics are nebulous.
 This will hopefully be investigated at some point in the future.